A Learning Path for All

 Community High School

 Community High School, Lapeer’s alternative education program, combines direct instruction with online courses so students can choose to attend morning or afternoon.
-About 100 students have weekly credit checks with a counselor and are connected with a mentor who helps them with their online courses.
+Students have weekly credit checks with a counselor and are connected with a mentor who helps them with their online courses.
 A Dropout Prevention Coordinator is available on staff for additional support.
 When students are not at CFI, they attend the ISD EdTech Center, work, take care of younger siblings or children, or assist with family obligations.
 Community High School’s space at CFI meets the needs of the students with a Focus Room, an On-Target Room, and a Lounge.